muggy8/tensura-tl/v9/1_intermission_en.md

 """Yes sir!!"""

-This time the discussion was ended.
+This time the discussion has ended.

 To prepare for events tomorrow, we then slept to rest.